-Steve Jobs and How Embracing Failure Saved Apple
+How Steve Jobs Embracing Failure Saved Apple

-He would need final approval on every single small detail of the early Macintosh computers, he'd fire talented employees without hesitation for not immediately conforming to his design aesthetics, and he'd scrap nearly-finished projects that didn't meet his standards for elegance.
+In the early days of Apple, Steve Jobs was well known for his intense perfectionism and the often adverse effects that it had on those working at the company.
+Jobs would need final approval on every single small detail of the early Macintosh computers, he'd fire talented employees without hesitation for not immediately conforming to his design aesthetics, and he'd scrap nearly-finished projects that didn't meet his standards for elegance.

 While it's certainly true that his attention to detail and relentless drive led the company to create some of the most beautiful (and best) technology products the world has ever seen, his style of leadership was less than admirable in the beginning.